IHE/RAD.IMR/input/pagecontent/volume-1.md

 ### XX.4.1 Concepts

 **TODO** Reference the HIMSS-SIIM IMR Technical Consideration Whitepaper when it is published

 #### XX.4.1.?
+What is Structure

+**TODO**

+The primary goal is to capture the report content with some interactive links.
+It is not the intention to require fully coded content in the report.

+#### XX.4.1.?
 Critical Attributes in Radiology Diagnostic Report